Cameron's EU referendum unsettles some British expatriates in the Spanish sun

 Working-age Britons in Spain hope that in the event of Brexit, an agreement could be reached to allow them to continue living and working there.
 Such a deal could also help the 93,000 Spaniards who live in Britain.

-Most British migrants recognize they are beneficiaries of the EU’s free movement principles and dread the struggle they could face if Britain leaves the club.
+Most British migrants recognise they are beneficiaries of the EU’s free movement principles and dread the struggle they could face if Britain leaves the club.

 Spain only issues work permits to non-EU citizens for certain occupations and if no other Spanish or EU candidate can be found, and they can take up to eight months to come through.